-Table 9: Fair Market Rent Rate Compared to Post-Disaster Rates (Lincoln County).
+Table 9: Fair Market Rent Rate Compared to Post-Disaster Rates (Lincoln County)

 In Roswell and Chaves County (the area impacted by DR-4843), the housing stock is predominantly composed of single-family homes.
-In the City of Roswell, approximately 76% of housing units are single-family detached houses, while multi-family structures (e.g., duplexes, apartments) make up about 15% of the total stock, compared to a statewide average of 64.7% single-family detached units.9
+In the City of Roswell, approximately 76% of housing units are single-family detached houses, while multi-family structures (e.g., duplexes, apartments) make up about 15% of the total stock, compared to a statewide average of 64.7% single-family detached units.

 Following the DR-4843 disaster declaration, DHSEM conducted a rental market analysis focused on the City of Roswell-the primary hub where displaced residents were seeking temporary housing.
-The initial research identified forty-two (42) active rental listings to serve an estimated one hundred and sixty (160) individuals in need of post-disaster accommodations.
-Data provided by FEMA helped identify up to ten additional units. bringing the total number of available listings to between fifty (50) and sixty (60).
+The initial research identified 42 active rental listings to serve an estimated 160 individuals in need of post-disaster accommodations.
+Data provided by FEMA helped identify up to 10 additional units, bringing the total number of available listings to between 50 and 60.

-8 Ibid.
+Ibid.

-Retrieved the City https://roswellof Roswell nm.gov/Archive/ViewFile/Item/108#:~:text=The%20Census%20Bureau%20estimates%20that,the%20hou sing%20units%20in%20Roswell.
+&lt;sup>9 Retrieved from the City of Roswell at https://roswell-nm.gov/Archive/ViewFile/Item/108#:~:text=The%20Census%20Bureau%20estimates%20that,the%20hou sing%20units%20in%20Roswell.